Trustworthy, accurate and reliable news stories are more important now than ever. Support our newsrooms by making a contribution.Contribute Now

 The Covid-19 pandemic has rapidly swept the world.
 Cases continue to mount and the virus is still claiming lives.

-On this page, the latest data on the pandemic is updated every day.
+On this page, the latest data on the pandemic is updated periodically.

-It includes detailed information on New Zealand’s case numbers, testing and comparisons with other countries.
+It includes detailed information on New Zealand’s vaccinations, case numbers, testing and comparisons with other countries.